Lauren Levi, DMD

 When should you visit a dental oncologist if you are receiving anti-resorptive medications?

 Ideally, the best time to visit a dental oncologist is before you receive anti-resorptive medications or anti-angiogenic medications associated with MRONJ.
 Nonetheless, it is never too late to visit Dr. Levi.
-If you are currently receiving anti-resorptive medications and have not recently been examined by a dentist, it is recommended that you schedule a dental appointment.
+If you are currently receiving anti-resorptive medications and have not recently been examined, it is recommended that you schedule an appointment.